openshift-psap/blog-MLPerfTraining-v3.1/README.md

 We have two impressive MLPerf training v3.1 benchmark submissions using Red Hat Openshift 4.13, on a Supermicro GPU A+ Server with 8 directly attached Nvidia H100 GPUs.
 The Red Hat/Supermicro MLPerf Training v3.1 benchmark results closely match baremetal results (within the error bar +/- 1 standard deviation of the mean).
 We ran MLPerf training with Supermicro GPU A+ Server 8XH100, and compared our results with baremetal (Ubuntu results) on the same hardware.

-Overall, this shows that running these training benchmarks on OpenShift did not add significant overhead and has time-to-train similar to baremetal.
+Overall, this shows that running these training benchmarks on OpenShift did not add significant overhead and time-to-train is similar to baremetal.
 Red Hat OpenShift makes it easier to run, reproduce and monitor your AI/ML workloads, while adding minimal overhead to your training jobs.

 ## MLPerf Training Benchmark